 Characteristics of Effective Learning

-The ways in which children learn are as important as what they are learning and are important to enable them to realm effective learners throughout life.
+The ways in which children learn are as important as what they are learning and are pivotal to enable them to live as effective learners throughout life.

 Playing and exploring – Through play, children explore and develop learning experiences, which help them make sense of the world.
 They practise and build up ideas, and learn how to control themselves and understand the need for rules.
 They have the opportunity to think creatively alongside other children as well as on their own.
 They communicate with others as they investigate and solve problems.
 They have the opportunity to express fears or re-live anxious experiences in controlled and safe situations.
 We deliver learning for all of the areas through purposeful play and learning experiences, with a balance of adult-led, adult-initiated and child-initiated activities.